-- 1. Number of Cores: Three cores are required for the area of concrete represented by the strength test that is below f'c-500 psi. - 2.
+- 1. Number of Cores: Three cores are required from the area of concrete represented by the strength test that is more than 500 psi below f'c. - 2.
 Moisture Conditioning and Time of Test: Cores cannot be compression tested the same day that they are taken.
-They must first be conditioned for a minimum of 48 hours.
+They must first be properly moisture conditioned.
 The moisture condition of the core samples at the time of test is critical to achieve an accurate strength measurement.
-The procedure stipulated in the Code to attain a uniform moisture condition calls for wiping off all drilling water from the cores immediately after removal then sealing the cores in a watertight bag or container until time of compression testing.
-Most often, the ends of the cores will have to be saw-cut to remove irregularities and to provide an appropriate length to diameter ratio as required in ASTM C 42.
-When a wet-cut saw is used to trim the cores it will be necessary to remove any excess water from the surface of the cores, return them to the sealed container and then start the 48-hour conditioning period. - 3.
+The procedures to attain a uniform moisture condition are addressed in the Code reference document ASTM C 42 Standard Practice for Obtaining and Testing Drilled Cores and Sawed Beams of Concrete.
+The standard calls for wiping off all drilling water from the cores immediately after removal then sealing the cores in a water-tight bag or container until time of compression testing.
+Most often, the ends of the cores will have to be saw-cut to remove irregularities and to provide an appropriate length to diameter ratio.
+When a wet-cut saw is used to trim the cores it will be necessary to remove any excess water from the surface of the cores, return them to the sealed container and the conditioning period the begins at that point.
+ASTM C 42 requires a moisture conditioning period of 5 days minimum prior to compression testing. - 3.
 Evaluation of Results: The strength results of the cores do not have to achieve a strength level equal to f'c.
-The Code only requires that the average of the three cores equal or exceed 85% of f'c and that a single core not be less than 75% of f'c.
+The Code only requires that the average of the three cores is equal to at least 85% of f'c and that no single core is less than 75% of f'c.